 The preservation of cultural artifacts and the well-being of individuals are interdependent in this new humanitarian order.
 When people take part in enforcing international law, they acquire both rights and responsibilities for preserving cultural artifacts.
 Human considerations in no way limit the power of states; instead, they impose new safeguarding duties stemming from humanitarian and human rights treaties.
 It is also important to note that regional agreements are developed due to member nations' actions at the regional level, particularly in Africa, the United Nations, and Europe.
 Conventions at the regional level that are in complete harmony with UNESCO's global protection requirements supplement the current cooperation among member states or govern certain elements that improve cultural asset conservation.
-UNESCO is the primary forum for evaluating whether or not member states conform to international protection standards and the primary processing mechanism for international protection standards.
-Regrettably, UNESCO has been referred to as a "giant with clay feet" owing to the lack of sanctions for cultural protection.
+UNESCO is the primary forum for evaluating whether or not member states conform to international protection standards and the primary processing mechanism for international protection standards and the primary processing mechanism for international protection standards and the primary feet" owing to the lack of sanctions for cultural protection.